AlexVance22/AlexVance22/README.md

 This used to be my C/C++ github account, but in recent months I've made a big push to get comfortable with rust, and I'm gonna be uploading lots of that in future.
 ***
 ## My Various Pages
-- I have a blog, though the domain is inactive at the moment. [alexscodeblog.com]
+- I have a [blog](alexscodeblog.com), though the domain is inactive at the moment.
-- I also have a very non-code related YouTube channel. [youtube.com/@lookingformadrid]
+- I also have a very non-code related [YouTube channel](youtube.com/@lookingformadrid).